spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 Spring Integration Kafka Adapter
 =================================================

-Welcome to the *Spring Integration Adapter Template*.
+Welcome to the *Spring Integration Kafka adapter*.
 This template is meant as a starting point for new Spring Integration Adapters.This template provides the following components:

 * Outbound Channel Adapter
 * Outbound Gateway